The 10 best countries to relocate to for Freelancers

 Juggling algorithms, crafting viral content and keeping the content calendar ticking can all be a regular day’s work as a social media freelancer.
 But what about the trickiest metric of all: your own price tag?

 This guide gives you all you need to nail your rates for freelance social media.
-We’ve discussed pricing models, outlined a handy rate card you can take away with you, and detailed how Wise Business can help you get paid by clients all over the world as if you were a local in their country.
+We’ve discussed pricing models, outlined a handy rate card you can take away with you, and detailed how Wise Business can help you get paid by clients all over the world for a one-time setup fee of just £50 for the Advanced plan.

 💡 Learn more about Wise Business